patrickbucher/books/meyer-agile-good-hype-ugly.md

 Even though pyramids and cathedrals have been built based on mostly verbal interactions, modern engineering came a long way thanks to written requirements.
 Rejecting them because they are not always 100% precise is the wrong conclusion: more formal written requirements rather than fuzzy discussions are the way out.

+Written words _can_ be misleading: A written requirement for a system to respond "in real time" says nothing.
+However, here a more precise language such as mathematics ($t_{\text{answer}} \leq 0.1s$) rather than the more ambiguous verbal communication is the solution.

+Communication _is_ hard and can cause issues in every projects.
+Written documents sometimes are just not enough: it's also important for the stakeholders to talk to one another.
+But this doesn't mean that spoken language can replace the written word, quite the opposite: spoken language _complements_ documents.

+It's true that written documents are time-consuming and expensive to create.
+But they can be archived and searched through—unlike verbal communication.